Leonel Alvarez Ceja

 Tialli (Hello),

-My name is Leonel Alvarez Ceja; I am an Indigenous Chicano (Xicanx) Philosopher.
+My name is Leonel Alvarez Ceja; I am an Indigenous Chicano (Xicanx) Philosopher and current Dean's Scholar at Cornell University.
 I am a first-generation student, having been the first in my family to attend middle and high school and acquire literacy skills.
-At present, I find myself in the initial stages of pursuing a Ph.D. at the University of California Irvine, commencing in the Fall of 2023; I am also one of the 2023 NAAPE Kabango Fellows.
-My primary research interests are in Social Ontology, Latinx, Chicanx, Mexican, Moral, Political, and Indigenous Mesoamerican Philosophy.
-My research currently focuses on constructing a comprehensive philosophical framework explaining the totality of the Xicanx (Chicanx) identity.
-That is, my primary aim is to analyze and give an account of the philosophical dimensions surrounding the origins, nature, and fate of Xicanx (Chicanx) identity.
+At present, I find myself in the initial stages of pursuing a Ph.D. at the Sage School of Philosophy at Cornell University, commencing in the Fall of 2024.
+My primary research interests include Metaphysics—specifically causation, mereology, social ontology, and spacetime—as well as Moral, Social, and Political Philosophy.
+While my projects sometimes focus on Latin American, Mexican, Chicanx, and Indigenous Mesoamerican issues, they are not limited to these themes.

 My ancestors are the indigenous communities (Purépecha and Azteca) that inhabited the Mexican highlands, a legacy that I hold in the utmost regard and reverence, paying homage to both my ancestors and the present-day elders.
-I am originally from Aztlan, and my family currently resides in the rural villages of Paredones and Potrerillos (near the Purepecha village of Tzitzio), located in the state of Michoacan, Mexico.
+I am originally from Southern California, and my family currently resides in the rural villages of Paredones and Potrerillos (near the Purepecha village of Tzitzio), located in the state of Michoacan, Mexico.
 Formal education and upward mobility were not easily attainable tasks for many people from these villages.
 Nevertheless, even amidst these challenges, one never forgets the community that imparted values that formal education alone cannot teach.
 Therefore, I am deeply grateful for their teachings and humbled to be their student.

 As the lyrics of Gerardo Reyes beautifully express: